pugazhjs9/Flipkart-Backend-project/readme.md

-Here’s a simplified and improved version of your **README.md** file for the Amazon Clone Backend:
+Here’s a simplified and improved version of your **README.md** file for the Flipkart Clone Backend:

 ---

-# Amazon Clone Backend
+# Flipkart Clone Backend

 This project is the backend service for an Amazon clone application.
 It handles user authentication, song management (CRUD operations), and other essential features using **Node.js**, **SQL**, and **Prisma**.